SkoolNotes/Taproot/MISC/KBxEngSelfEval2021.md

 1) What did you discover about yourself as a learner in this class, especially since we transitioned to remote learning, and what do you feel was your greatest success?
 	1) I learned that artwork is a good way to go about exploration.
+Sometime

 2) What has been your greatest challenge in our class this term?
 This could be a specific text, assignment, or activity, a broader area or skill, or could be related to remote learning specifically.